How did this SMC trader fund a wedding from trading profits

 Getting into trading / Finding a prop firm

-Dan stumbled across trading via social media and has been trading for 6 years now.
+Dan stumbled across simulated trading via social media and has been simulated trading for 6 years now.
 He had the help of a mentor who helped him with his psychology and how to narrow the path better.
 He went down the whole retail route of the trade through trend lines which was really overwhelming to begin with especially since he’s not from a financial background.

 Instead, he had to learn the easiest way which was through signals.
 This wasn’t working well for him and he eventually decided to Invest in some education.
 This worked and although the progression was slow, he explored about and came across the SMC Concepts which made him change the strategy he was using.
 He said the retail concepts were alright but it was not hitting great risk to reward and it was taking a lot longer to get.